jdoleary/Spellmasons/docs/TasksCurrent.md

 - Improve out of range targeting: if any part of a unit is in range, then targeting it must be allowed
 ---
 - Standalone server backlog
-    - stand alone server goes into infinite loop when all players leave
     - When does stand alone server remove a room?
-    - Test standalone server with friends
+        - it appears that when all players leave, if one rejoins it's a new game
 - Record yourself playing with split audio for trailer
     - make sure you disable the partial UI
 - decrease player unit move speed?